 The key challenges that the EU shall target its support to Georgia are:

-Support the effective implementation of the national migration strategy 2020-2030 and further build institutional capacities to address evolving migration challenges as well as specific targeted assistance to migration management such as work with the diaspora, economic migration, labour and circular migration, etc.
+Support the effective implementation of the national migration strategy 2021-2030 and further build institutional capacities to address evolving migration challenges as well as specific targeted assistance to migration management such as work with the diaspora, economic migration, labour and circular migration, etc.;

-Measures and support to Georgian authorities to effectively implement the visa liberalisation benchmarks and tackle irregular migration challenges of Georgian nationals to the EU in line with the visa suspension mechanism recommendations.
+Measures and support to Georgian authorities to effectively implement the visa liberalisation benchmarks and tackle irregular migration challenges of Georgian nationals to the EU in line with the visa suspension mechanism recommendations;

 Further support to ensure secure and effective control of international borders of Georgia.
-This should also include capacity building and training and improved cooperation with relevant EU agencies.
+This should also include capacity building and training and improved cooperation with relevant EU agencies;

 Step up further efforts for information campaigns related to migration management and rights and obligations under visa free travel.